velvetkevorkian/website-2021/posts/blog/the-joys-of-alpha-testing.md

 glitch5](https://farm9.staticflickr.com/8451/8040654699_762a41b2f6_z.jpg){:
 width="640" height="360"}][6]

-Quite interesting, I\'m sure you\'ll agree.
+Quite interesting, I'm sure you'll agree.
 The best bit about it, IMO (and one of the nice things about working with complex and sometimes unpredictable systems) is that the interesting parts of this were discovered, rather than designed.

 The photo this piece is based on was from [Flickr user spcbrass][7], licensed under CC-BY-SA.

-I\'ve not put up the code for this as the results are unlikely to be replicated (I think the bug is gone in the newer versions of Processing 2.0) but I can post it if anyone\'s particularly interested.
+I've not put up the code for this as the results are unlikely to be replicated (I think the bug is gone in the newer versions of Processing 2.0) but I can post it if anyone's particularly interested.
 Until next time, happy glitching.

 **2018 update**\: one of the images from this series was used as a